 As a doctoral student at Rutgers, I won the Erna Neuse Prize for Best Graduate Essay in German Studies and also earned a certificate in Women’s & Gender Studies.
 My scholarship and pedagogy were shaped by spaces of collaboration, such as the Advanced Institute for Critical Caribbean Studies, the Decoloniality Workshop, and a 2-year inter-university reading group hosted by the late feminist philosopher Drucilla Cornell.
 My last year, I was a 2019-2020 Ford Foundation Dissertation Fellow in philosophy.

 In 2020, I became Assistant Professor at DePaul‘s Department of Philosophy and was additionally awarded the American Philosophical Association’s Essay Prize in Latin American Thought.
-At DePaul, I am Director of the Department of Philosophy Teaching Practicum and I am on the advisory boards for the Honors Program and the Center for Religion, Culture and Community.
+At DePaul, I have been Director of the Philosophy Teaching Practicum and I am currently on the advisory boards for the Honors Program and the Center for Religion, Culture and Community.

 Walking the “Path of Philosophy.”
 Kyoto, Japan, 2023

-Outside of my research and teaching, I am Book Review Editor of Philosophy and Global Affairs.
-I am also a long-time member of the Latin American Philosophy of Education Society.
+Outside of my research and teaching, I am Book Review Editor of Philosophy and Global Affairs and Co-Chair of the Secularism and Secularity Unit at the American Academy of Religion (AAR).
+I am a steering committee member of the AAR’s Religion, Colonialism, and Postcolonialism Unit, and retain a long-time collaborative relationship with the Latin American Philosophy of Education Society.